AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-deploying-tfjob.md

 ## Defining TFJob

-To deploy the previous Tensorflow workload on Kubernetes via Kubeflow, a TFJob definition is required.
+To deploy the previous TensorFlow workload on Kubernetes via Kubeflow, a TFJob definition is required.
 The definition in this scenario can be viewed by running `cat example.yaml`{{execute}}

 The definition defines three components: